dsarov/SPANDx/README.md

 <i>What is SPANDx?</i>

-SPANDx (Synergised Pipeline for Analysis of NGS Data in Linux) is a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets.
+SPANDx (Synergised Pipeline for Analysis of NGS Data in Linux) is a genomics pipeline for comparative analysis of haploid whole genome re-sequencing datasets.

 <i>Why use SPANDx?</i>